ResearchComputing/Documentation/docs/software/llms.md

 ::::{dropdown} Show
 :icon: note

-Alternatively, one can run Ollama from within a Python script.

-Refer to steps on creating an Ollama serve

-To get access to our Ollama install in Python, we need to install Ollama's Python API.
-We will do this by creating a mamba environment and installing the necessary packages in that environment.
+Before proceeding with these instructions, be sure that the Ollama server is up and running and the Ollama Python API is available.
+To begin, we need to create a Python script that specifies the model we want to use and input we want to provide to that model.
+Let's create a script called `llama_query.py` with the following content:
 ```python
 from ollama import chat
 from ollama import ChatResponse